hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/ImageMathFrame.rst

     :align: right

-For hdf5 files, however, you need to select data the dataset and frame number first and confirm the selection with the "Confirm input selection" button before any frame is loaded and displayed.
+For hdf5 files, however, you need to select data the dataset and frame number first and confirm the selection with the :py:data:`Confirm input selection` button before any frame is loaded and displayed.

 If the filename is valid, the selected file will be displayed immediately.
 The loaded file can be stored in one of three buffer positions, labeled *Input